 No longer trying to explain, and ceasing to care whether people understand this process or not has been the most liberating part of it…still a process, perhaps, but it gets easier and easier.

-Most people don’t get it.
-And it’s not because they’re assholes…they simply don’t have a frame of reference…some may behave as assholes because they don’t get it and that is the most unfortunate thing.
-Learning to allow that too since I cannot control others has been helpful.
+And it’s not because they’re inherently unkind…they simply don’t have a frame of reference…some may behave badly because they don’t get it and that is the most unfortunate thing.
+Learning to allow that too since I cannot control others has been helpful. (this is a practice, it’s not always something that comes easy)

 So I discovered getting pissed off, devastated and hurt about no one understanding is now truly wasted energy.
 Granted, I needed to go through that and do the mourning thing etc. Which means it wasn’t really wasted and once clarity came to me I was simply able to stop it…let it go, indeed.
 “They know not what they’re doing.”
 And guess what, I discovered I can’t make them know.
 It’s a lot easier to rest in that fact and save my energy for places where I can actually make a difference.

-I am human, I still get frustrated and angry about it all from time to time.
 I allow that too…allowing and loving all that arises has been a profound part of healing.
 I express in constructive ways and watch what happens and then let go again.

 Healing is developing intimacy with yourself… Meditation, too is the same.